Institutional Review Board (IRB) proposals

 Publishing: Researchers should report once a study has been published as a working paper or other publication in their yearly review form.
 Often IRB protocols are kept open for years after field work is complete, as multiple papers may come out of one study.
 MIT’s IRB allows you to close a study once “the study is closed to enrollment; all subjects have completed all study procedures; data collection is complete; AND data analysis is complete.”
 Researchers should report when de-identified data is made public in their IRB Closure.

-For J-PAL projects: All researchers conducting research projects at J-PAL should submit IRB certificates and consent forms to J-PAL via Salesforce.
+For J-PAL projects: All researchers conducting research projects funded or implemented by J-PAL should submit IRB certificates and consent forms to J-PAL.

 These resources are a collaborative effort.
 If you notice a bug or have a suggestion for additional content, please fill out this form.